christophedominik/starter-hugo-academic/content/home/slider.md

   # overlay_filter = 0.2  # Darken the image.
 Value in range 0-1.

   [[item]]
-  title = "Pollinators"
-  content = "Project PoshBee"
-  align = "right"  # Choose `center`, `left`, or `right`.
+  title = "Oilseed rape fields, Germany" content = "Project PoshBee" align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   # overlay_color = "#333"  # An HTML color value.
-  overlay_img = "poshbeeback.jpg"  # Image path relative to your `static/media/` folder.
+  overlay_img = "osr.jpg"  # Image path relative to your `static/media/` folder.
   # overlay_filter = 0.2  # Darken the image.
 Value in range 0-1.

   [[item]]